bvanrijn/solarized.css/README.md

 # solarized.css

 ## What's this?
 A simple, lightweight CSS framework that uses the *awesome* color scheme designed by Ethan Schoonover.
-Written in HTML, CSS and Stylus.
-There's still work to be done.
+Available in (minified) CSS and Stylus.
+There's still work to be done, any help would be appreciated.

 ## Features